Channel Protein Vs Carrier Protein

 Examples of Carrier Proteins:

-- Glucose transporters (GLUTs): These carrier proteins facilitate the transport of glucose across cell membranes.
+• Glucose transporters (GLUTs): These carrier proteins allow the transport of glucose across cell membranes.
 Essential for glucose uptake in cells.

 Channel Proteins vs. Carrier Proteins: A Comparative Table